IISERM/GrandThesisAdventure-StressCity/README.md

 # GTA - Stress City

+The game binaries can be found on the [website for the game](https://iiserm.github.io/GTA-Stress-City).
+This repository is only for posterity.

 This is a Virtual Treasure Hunt game hosted by the Turing Club, made using a custom terminal-based engine, [Tetra](https://github.com/DhruvaSambrani/turing-hunt-engine).

 # Objectives